EU leaders reach compromise on energy after long debate

 The war in Ukraine has made EU nations realize they have been way too reliant on Russia for natural gas and oil to warm their homes and run their industries.

 Earlier in the day, the United States and the EU announced a new partnership to reduce the continent’s reliance on Russian energy.
-Under the plan, the U.S. and other nations will increase liquified natural gas exports to Europe by 15 billion cubic meters this year.
+Under the plan, the U.S. and other nations will increase liquefied natural gas exports to Europe by 15 billion cubic meters this year.
 Even larger shipments would be delivered in the future.

 Facing protests at home from farmers, truckers and the fishing industry, Spanish Prime Minister Pedro Sanchez had put forward plans to the EU to decouple electricity from gas prices.
 Yet the radical options failed to gather an immediate consensus.
 The EU will revisit the matter in May but Spain and Portugal could receive special dispensation to weather price hikes in the meantime.

-“The Iberian peninsula has a very special situation.
+“The Iberian Peninsula has a very special situation.
 There, their energy mix is with a high load of renewables, this is very good,” EU Commission President Ursula von der Leyen said after the summit.
-“Therefore, we agreed on a special treatment… so that the Iberian peninsula can deal with this very specific situation they are in and manage the electricity prices in the way we have been discussing.”
+“Therefore, we agreed on a special treatment … so that the Iberian peninsula can deal with this very specific situation they are in and manage the electricity prices in the way we have been discussing.”

 French President Emmanuel Macron said divergent views within the Council paved the way for the very long debate, “because the different states’ interests and energy models are not the same.”